mtlynch/mtlynch.io/content/retrospectives/2021/06/index.md

 * three local staffers who handle inventory, assembly, and order fulfillment
 * two vendors with whom I work closely on 3D printing and electrical engineering

 So, eight people in total that I communicate with at least once per week.
-And on top of that, there are other people and services I work with like the office's landlord, my HR/payroll service, our knowledge base, and tools for tracking inventory.
+And on top of that, there are other people and services I work with, like the office's landlord, my HR/payroll service, our knowledge base, and tools for tracking inventory.
 And I'm the only one handling customer support and sales.

 Taking that into consideration, it feels more reasonable that I spend most of my time just emailing people.
 I need to adjust my strategies to embrace management even more.